bwalk34/ELKstackproject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

-What aspect of security do load balancers protect?

-Load balancing protects the Availability aspect in the CIA Triad model-- it improves the performance and availability of applications, websites, databases, and other computing resources within a network.
+Furthermore, load balancing protects the Availability aspect of the CIA Triad model-- it improves the performance and availability of applications, websites, databases, and other computing resources within a network.
 A load balancer can also detect and drop distributed denial-of-service (DDoS) traffic before it enters the network by redirecting attack traffic.
 It can further protect against unauthorized access by requesting a username and password before allowing access into the network.

-What is the advantage of a jump box?

 The advantage of a jump box is to allow access to a user from a single node that can be secured/hardened and monitored.
 It usually resides in a DMZ (demilitarized zone) or another network that can be accessed via the Internet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-What does Filebeat watch for?

 Filebeat monitors log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-What does Metricbeat record?

 Metricbeat takes the metrics and statistics that it collects and ships them to the output that is specified, such as Elasticsearch or Logstash.